criteo/criteo-api-java-sdk/sdks/marketingsolutions_2023-04/docs/AudienceApi.md

-delete all identifiers from an Audience
+Delete all identifiers from a contact list audience-segment.

 ### Example